-Under Original Medicare, Part B covers 100% of the costs of seasonal flu shots once a year.
+Medicare Part B, a component of Original Medicare, covers 100% of the costs of seasonal flu shots once a year.
 As long as you are eligible for and enrolled in Medicare Part B, your flu shot will be covered.
-If you have a Medicare Advantage plan, the flu shot is still covered, but you may be required to receive the shot within the plan’s network of providers.
+If you have a Medicare Advantage plan, the flu shot is still covered, but you may be required to receive the shot from a Medicare-approved in-network provider.
+In this article, we’ll help you understand Medicare coverage for the flu shot so you can stay protected during flu season.

 Medicare Part A Coverage (Hospital Insurance)